Philippines urges fishermen to keep up presence at China-held shoal

 EXPLAINER-What is the risk of conflict at the disputed Scarborough Shoal?

-(Reporting by Neil Jerome Morales; Additional reporting by Adrian Portugal in Zambales and Enrico dela Cruz in Manila; Editing by Martin Petty and Clarence Fernandez)
+(Reporting by Neil Jerome Morales; Additional reporting by Adrian Portugal in Zambales, Enrico dela Cruz in Manila and Andrew Hayley in Beijing; Editing by Martin Petty, Clarence Fernandez, Peter Graff)

 ((neiljerome.morales@thomsonreuters.com))